Supergirl (2026 film): Pre-production

 Milly Alcock was first envisioned for the role of Supergirl by producer James Gunn over a year before she was cast in January 2024.

 By January 2024, Milly Alcock, Emilia Jones, Cailee Spaeny, and Meg Donnelly were being considered to portray Supergirl.
 Donnelly had voiced the character in the animated films Legion of Super-Heroes (2023) and Justice League: Crisis on Infinite Earths (2024).
 Jones did not read for the role.
 Alcock had a general meeting with Safran and was asked to make a self-tape a few weeks later.
-Alcock was conflicted about pursuing the role, wanting to "do things people watch" but also not be "pigeonholed into one part"; she was convinced after researching the role.
+Alcock was conflicted about pursuing the role, wanting to "do things people watch" but also not be "pigeonholed into one part"; she was convinced after researching the role and realizing it emotionally resonated with her.
 Alcock and Donnelly had auditions and screen tests in costume on the Superman set in Atlanta later in January.
 Alcock was officially cast at the end of the month.
 Gunn said she embodied how King, Evely, and Nogueira envisioned the character, and he had first mentioned Alcock for the role to Safran over a year earlier after seeing her performance in the television series House of the Dragon (2022–present).
 Gunn believed she had the "edge, grace [and] authenticity" for this interpretation of Supergirl, which he wanted to distance from the more earnest portrayal of the character by Melissa Benoist in the Arrowverse series Supergirl (2015–2021).
-Alcock learned of her casting when Gunn sent her an online article about the news.
+Alcock learned of her casting approximately 10 days after the audition when Gunn sent her an online article about the news.
 The studio was hoping to hire a director in the coming weeks, but prioritized casting Supergirl because the character was set to debut in another DCU project, reported to be Superman.